Australians Tighten Budgets to Enhance Home Loan Eligibility

 Please Note: If this information affects you, seek advice from a licensed professional.

-The Australian Prudential Regulation Authority (APRA) has announced a significant policy change aimed at curbing potential risks in the housing market.
-Effective February 2026, APRA will implement a cap on high debt-to-income (DTI) home loans, limiting such loans to 20% of new home lending portfolios.
-This move is designed to address concerns over escalating property prices and accelerated credit growth. - read more
+The Australian Prudential Regulation Authority (APRA) has announced a significant policy change aimed at mitigating risks in the housing market.
+Effective February 2026, APRA will impose a cap on high debt-to-income (DTI) home loans, limiting such loans to 20% of new home lending.
+This measure applies to both owner-occupiers and investors, with an exemption for new housing developments. - read more